nabu-platform/nabu-frameworks-cdm/protected/documentation/readme.md

 # todo

-- standardize relations as extension of the CRUD so we can easily map them
-- provide them in all pulling and syncing
-- expect them in the return of sync as well (worst case you just map the input to the output if you can't recheck it at that point)
-- merge relations!
 - use a separate type for pulling and pushing. pulling _MUST_ be a subtype of pushing (or equal to)

 # Scenario's